hoytech/negentropy/README.md

   * Two identical records should not have different IDs (records should be canonicalised prior to hashing, if necessary)
 * `record -> timestamp`
   * Although timestamp is the most obvious, any ordering criteria can be used.
 The protocol will be most efficient if records with similar timestamps are often downloaded/stored/generated together
-  * Timestamps do *not* need to be unique (different records can have the same timestamp)
   * Units can be anything (seconds, microseconds, etc) as long as they fit in an 64-bit unsigned integer
   * The largest 64-bit unsigned integer should be reserved as a special "infinity" value
+  * Timestamps do *not* need to be unique (different records can have the same timestamp).
+If necessary, `0` can be used as the timestamp for every record

 Negentropy does not support the concept of updating or changing a record while preserving its ID.
 This should instead be modelled as deleting the old record and inserting a new one.